WordPress/wordpress-develop/README.md

 #### To watch for changes

-If you're making changes to WordPress core files, you should start the file watcher in order to build or copy the files as necessary:
+If you're making changes to WordPress core files, you should start one of the file watchers in order to build or copy the files as necessary:

 ```
-npm run watch
+npm run watch       # copies and compiles all files into the `build/` folder
+npm run watch:src   # compiles dynamic files into the `src/` folder
 ```

+er, maybe shouldn't change any of these instructions, because it's geared towards wp-env? maybe instead add a new section for folks using their own environment?

 To stop the watcher, press `ctrl+c`.